alexpdev/torrentfile/README.md

 torrentfile create /path/to/content --prog 0
 ```

-**`torrentfile`** automatically extracts the name of the file or directory
+**`torrentfile`** extracts the name of the contents top level file or directory
-if the content and saves the file to the current working directory with the
+and saves the torrent file to the current working directory with the extracted title.
-extracted title.

 For example running the follwing command would create `./content.torrent`.